jmcoholich/jmcoholich.github.io/content/post/rl_lessons/index.md

 ### Entropy Decay
 The exploration-exploitation tradeoff is a fundamental problem in RL which is usually dealt with through experimentation or hyperparamter tuning.
 Generally, you want more exploration early in training.
 The most basic way to increase exploration is to increase the entropy of the policy used to obtain environment samples.
 Assuming the policy outputs to a Gaussian distribution over actions, the entropy is proportional to the log of the variance.
 In on-policy algorithms like TRPO and PPO, entropy can be controlled indirectly via a loss term that reward entropy.
 In off-policy algorithms like DDPG, SAC, or TD3, noise is added to the output of a deterministic policy during sample collection.
 The entropy of the sampling process can be directly controlled via this noise.
-Starting with a high entropy coefficient/high-variance noise and decaying desired entropy to zero may yield the desired exploration-explotation behavior.
+Starting with a high entropy coefficient/high-variance noise and decaying the desired entropy to zero may yield the desired exploration-exploitation behavior.

 In my own work in legged locomotion, I have often found this uncessary.
 The majority of the time, I use PPO and set the entropy coefficient to 0.0 for the entirety of training.
-Perhaps the chaotic underactuated dynamics of a legged robot eliminates the need for extra exploration noise.
+Perhaps the chaotic underactuated dynamics of the legged robot eliminates the need for extra exploration noise.

 <!-- you have exploration during data collection and you can just decrease the variance of the distribution of the noise you add to policy output for exploration. -->

-Code example for PPO:
+Code example:
 - [RL Games](https://github.com/Denys88/rl_games/blob/7b5f9500ee65ae0832a7d8613b019c333ecd932c/rl_games/common/schedulers.py#L54)
 <!-- One of the primary ways to control entropy is through an entropy term in the policy loss function.
 If your policy outputs to a Gaussian distribution over actions, the entropy loss acts on the variance of that distribution. -->